-The overall aim of this project is determine how best to support men diagnosed with LPC to decide about the treatment option that best suits their needs, when robotic prostatectomy and radiotherapy are equally appropriate to offer them.
+The overall aim of this project is to determine how best to support men diagnosed with LPC to decide about the treatment option that best suits their needs, when robotic prostatectomy and radiotherapy are equally appropriate to offer them.
 The specific research questions are:

-- What is men's understanding of robotic prostatectomy versus radiotherapy as treatment a) options for their cancer? - b) What are men's treatment preferences and reasons for selecting one treatment over the other?

-c) What information and decision support do men find helpful for making their treatment decision?
+- 1. What is men's understanding of robotic prostatectomy versus radiotherapy as treatment options for their cancer? - 2.
+What are men's treatment preferences and reasons for selecting one treatment over the other? - 3.
+What information and decision support do men find helpful for making their treatment decision? - 4.
+What are the decisional outcomes of choosing between robotic prostatectomy versus radiotherapy and are the measures used feasible and acceptable in this setting?

-The results of this study will inform the content and focus of the next research project, which will aim to develop a decision-making intervention for men with LPC and evaluate its acceptability and efficacy.
-Hence, the study will also quantify a range of decision-making outcomes in this sample of men deciding between robotic prostatectomy and radiotherapy to inform that future research, including involvement in decision-making, decisional conflict, decision satisfaction, and decision regret.
+It is anticipated that the results of this study may be used to develop a decision-making intervention for men with LPC and evaluate its acceptability and efficacy.
+Hence, as part of research question (4) above the current study will quantify a range of decision-making outcomes in this sample of men deciding between robotic prostatectomy and radiotherapy to inform that potential future research, including involvement in decision-making, decisional conflict, decision satisfaction and decision regret.

-METHODS AND ANALYSIS
+METHODS AND ANALYSIS Methodological approach

-Methodological approach

 A mixed-methods study design was selected as the most appropriate, given the limited research specifically focusing on the choice between robotic prostatectomy and radiotherapy as active treatment options for LPC.

-Qualitative data will be collected via semi-structured interviews with patients, and via audio-taped consultations between the patient-urologist and the patient-radiation oncologist.
-Quantitative data will be collected from patients, through questionnaires assessing involvement in decision-making, decisional conflict, decision satisfaction, and decision regret; and from clinicians, with both urologists and radiation oncologists rating patients' suitability for, openness to considering and preference for robotic prostatectomy versus radiotherapy.
+Using a mixed-methods approach will facilitate both breadth and depth of understanding of the issues of importance for men faced with this decision.27-29 Qualitative data will be collected via semistructured interviews with patients and via audio-taped consultations between the patient-urologist and the patient-radiation oncologist.
+Quantitative data will be collected from patients, through questionnaires assessing involvement in decision-making, decisional conflict, decision satisfaction and decision regret and from clinicians, with both urologists and radiation oncologists rating patients' suitability for, openness rotected by copyrigi to considering and preference for robotic prostatectomy versus radiotherapy.